curtd/MacroUtilities.jl/README.md

           end
       end
 ```

+There are additional types for parsing specific, more estoteric syntaxes (such as nested dotted expressions `A.b.c.d.e`) into a more manageable form.

 ## Macro calls
 You can use the `MacroCall` type to parse macro call expressions, as well as apply the parsed expression to a set of arguments, yielding another `MacroCall`, i.e.,